jeremyButtler/freezeTB/README.md

 17. freezeTB finds the AMRs for the consensus
 18. freezeTB finds the MIRU-VNTR lineages for consensus
 19. freezeTB finds spoligotype for consensus
+20. for mixied infection uses edClust, which uses tbCon with fragments
-20. GUI only: freezeTB makes read depth and coverage graphs with R
+21. GUI only: freezeTB makes read depth and coverage graphs with R

 # Programs included with freezeTB